Emma E. Bower

 Emma E. Bower (1852 – October 11, 1937) was an American physician, and a newspaper owner, publisher, and editor.
 She was also an active clubwoman.
 Bower practiced medicine in Detroit, Michigan before returning to Ann Arbor, Michigan where, from 1896 to 1904, she owned, published, and edited a county paper, the Ann Arbor Democrat.
 For nine years, she was a member of the Ann Arbor board of education, during such time holding the office of president and treasurer.
 She served as treasurer of the Michigan Woman's Press Association, secretary-treasurer of the Michigan State Fraternal Congress, and held the office of president of the National Fraternal Press Association.
-She was the Great Record Keeper of the Ladies of the Maccabees (L. O. T. M.).
+She was the Great Record Keeper of the Ladies of the Maccabees (LOTM).

 Early years and education

 Emma Eliza Bower was born in Ann Arbor, Michigan, 1852.
 Her father, Henry Bower, was a dry-goods merchant of Ann Arbor for many years and in later life was a publisher in the newspaper field.
 Her mother, the former Margaret Gertrude Chase, was a native of New York.
 In the family were six children: Henry E. H., Emma E., Margaret V., Charles, Dwight, and Burroughs Frank.

 Bower attended public-school in Ann Arbor, and after completing her more specifically literary education entered the University of Michigan Medical School, from which she was graduated in 1883.